TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Poison.md

 <br />

-We start listing the http website:
+We begin exploring the HTTP website:

 <br />